GustavSchnell/NekoBot/README.md

 Discord Bot that posts random cat images.

 ##How to run:
-Start the .exe with your discord email and password.
+Edit the config.json to your Discord email and password ...
+{
+   "Email":"email",
+   "Password":"password"
+}
+...